 Emotions are part of what makes us human.
 It is what makes life worth living.
 Without emotions, you won’t be able to enjoy a beautiful sunset or a special moment with a loved one.
 Without emotions, you won’t be able to know when danger is lurking around the corner or whether you can trust someone or not.
 Don’t throw away the baby with the bath water.
 Rather, provide support to enable people to better manage their emotions.

 Coaching in the workplace is increasingly gaining popularity due to its successes and is designed for this.
-Consider making voluntary coaching services available in your organization.
+Consider making voluntary coaching services available in your organization or allowing people to bring in their emotional support animal to help regulate their emotions while in the office.
 Having access to coaching will create a safe container where employees can come up with personal strategies to manage difficult relationships at work.

 The average return on investment for coaching is reported to be between 5 and 7 times, making it a good choice if you’re wanting to retain the talent but improve relationships.